 Yes, it creates a new table but it has 2000 dates and we want numbers 1 to 2000.
 I tried to wrap CALENDAR function with INT function but that didn’t work (probably because CALENDAR is a table function not a column).

-So, we wrap CALENDAR function with SELECTCOLUMNS which allows us to convert the dates to integers.
-SELECTCOLUMNS has three parts:
+So, wrap CALENDAR function with SELECTCOLUMNS to convert dates to integers.
+SELECTCOLUMNS has 3 parts: